videinfra/static-website-builder-images-plugin/README.md

     // Resize settings
     // Default is `false`, images won't be resized
+    // 'optimization' must be enabled for resize to work
     resize: {
         // glob: { config }
         '/media/test/*.*': {